Why Bring Your Start-Up Business To Canada?

 - The Start-Up Visa Program fast tracks entrepreneurs’ immigration, enabling successful applicants entry to Canada within weeks of acceptance.

-- At/from the time you receive your permanent Canadian residence as a part of the Start-Up Visa Program:
+- At/from the time you receive your permanent Canadian residence as a part of the Start-Up Visa Program, you must:

-– You must actively manage the business from within Canada on an ongoing basis.
+- actively manage the business from within Canada on an ongoing basis.

-– You must ensure that some essential function of business operations takes place within Canada.
+- ensure that some essential function of business operations takes place within Canada.

 - If your business fails, it will not impact your permanent resident status.

-Generally speaking, there is no limit on reapplying, no appeals process, and no mandatory waiting period barring you from reapplying to Canada’s Start-Up Visa Program immediately after denial of your initial application.
-However, submitting an application without reviewing it and fully understanding what went wrong can be both costly and ineffective.
+There is no limit on reapplying, no appeals process, and no mandatory waiting period.
+You can reapply immediately after denial of your initial application.
+However, submitting a new application without reviewing it and fully understanding what went wrong can be both costly and ineffective.

 Get Experienced Advice Before You Apply For Canada’s Start-Up Visa Program